CPF: The Bedrock Of The Singapore Dream

 Once you understand what it is, you can consider enhancing it with an Integrated Shield Plan from a private insurer.

-- This is really important because you get access to higher and probably, more timely care
+- This is really important because you get access to higher non-subsidised wards*

 Hack 2: Auto-Enrolment Into The Upcoming Careshield Life For Everyone Who Turns 30 (Disability Insurance)